clairedavid/intro_to_ml/week2/NN2_init.md

 ````
 The non-zero values should not lead to saturation nor explosion of the gradients.
 This must remind you of something.
 Yes: those were issues posed by some activation functions when their input values become large (Section {ref}`NN1:activationF:risksGradient`).
 But it has been found that the initialization could also make a neural network unstable.
 The whole instability problem of neural network was not clear until a paper (link on the right) in 2010 from Xavier Glorot and Yoshua Bengio revealed the culprits.

 At that time, there were heuristics found before 2010 (you will see why soon) consisting of initializing all weights to random values between -1 to 1, or -0.3 to 0.3 or either asymmetrically from 0 to 1.
 The weight values would follow either a Gaussian or uniform distribution.
 These heuristics work well in general.
 But the paper authors showed that the combination of a sigmoid as activation function with such initialization methods produces outputs with a larger variance than the inputs at the previous layer.
-The phenomenon amplifies itself layers after layers, eventually leading to saturation at the last layer.
+The phenomenon amplifies itself layer after layer, eventually leading to saturation at the last layer.
 And as the sigmoid is not centered on zero but 0.5, this actually makes it even worse.

 Luckily the same authors in the same paper suggested a way to mitigate this, and with other experts (and papers) they proposed 'modern' initialization methods that we will present in the next section.